 If you are in production mode, then the project must have been generated and pushed to production.
 If you are in development mode, then you pulled the project from production or you generated the project in your development mode.

-Has at least one model that you are allowed to develop
+Have at least one model that you are allowed to develop

 developpermission for a model set that includes at least one model in the project.
 Alternatively, having the